marcelchastain/django-resto/README.md

 If you have several application servers, you should store a master copy of your media files on a NAS or a SAN attached to all your application servers.
 If you have a single application server, you can also store the master copy on the application server itself.
-In both cases, `django_dust` replicates uploaded files on all the media servers.
+In both cases, use `HybridStorage` to replicate uploaded files on all the media servers.

 For the media servers, serving the files from the local filesystem is more efficient than serving them from a NAS or a SAN.
 This is the main advantage of `django_dust`.
 Also, it means that they don't depend on the NAS or SAN.